We all have coping skills that we rely on to feel better during tough times. If your go-to techniques just aren’t working anymore, you’re not alone.

 You may have heard that different things work for different people.
 But different things also work for the same person at different times.
 Anything that changes our thoughts, emotions, or situations can change the way our coping skills work.

 Some of those changes are personal: You break up with someone.
 You move to a new place.
 Your body develops a tolerance for your antidepressants, and they’re not as effective as they used to be.
-But there are also things that affect society as a whole—especially right now!

-At the same time, some of your coping skills may not always be available.
+Even in “ordinary” times, some of your coping skills may not always be available.
 Your friends and family might live far away.
 You may not be able to afford a fancy vacation or a spa day.
 Other strategies, like journaling or texting a friend, are almost always doable.
 Make sure you have a variety of coping skills.
 That way, no matter what’s going on in your life, you have something you can do to improve your mental health.

 Learning new coping skills—and giving old ones a second chance